luispsalazar/kickstarter-analysis/README.md

 An Analysis of Kickstarter Campaigns

-Perform analysis on Kickstarter fundraising campaign to uncover trends
+Perform analysis on Kickstarter fundraising campaign to uncover trends, Tuesday